jessedobbelaere/fork-cms-webpack-boilerplate/README.md

 or may not, be sure if you need all the bells and whistles but you'd much rather have a setup that is easily extensible and does the basics (build a distribution package, bundle JS, transpile ES2017 into ES5) than starting from zero.

-## How do I use it?
+## 🔧 Installation

-Super simple, just clone or download the repository into your Fork CMS Themes directory and start hacking away!
+Just clone or download this repository into your Fork CMS Themes directory and start hacking away!

 1. Copy this boilerplate to your `src/Frontend/Themes/MyThemeName` folder in your new Fork CMS project.
 2. Install dependencies by running `npm install` in your theme directory.
 3. Run `npm run build` and browse to your website.
 4. When doing local development, run `npm run start:dev` to start a dev server which you can visit on http://localhost:3000.
 It proxies your local fork cms website (assuming its running on http://localhost:80, but you can change that in `webpack.development.js`.

-### Available commands
+### 📦 Available commands

 -   `npm run build` - create a production-ready build in the `dist` folder.
 -   `npm run build:dev` - create a development build.